 2019 Prizes Nomination Form (for all except Berwick) (PDF)

 2019 Berwick Prize Nomination Form (Word)

 2019 Berwick Prize Nomination Form (PDF)

 Nominations made will be considered for two prize award rounds, provided that the nominee(s) remains eligible for the prize.

-The Prizes Committee is keen to increase the number of nominations it receives and, in particular, the number of nominations for women, which are disproportionately low each year.
+The Prizes Committee is keen to increase the number and diversity of nominations it receives, in particular, the geographical diversity and also the number of nominations for women, which are disproportionately low each year.
 The prize regulations refer to the concept of "academic age", rather than date of birth, in order to take account more fully of broken career patterns.